-At Headtorch we are privileged to have contacts with many people who work in the field of mental health and or have experience of mental health conditions themselves.
+At Headtorch we are privileged to have contacts with many people who work in the field of mental health and or have lived experience of mental ill health conditions.
 We draw on this knowledge and expertise to ensure that the work we deliver resonates accurately with our clients.

 Our team comprises a wealth of knowledge from a variety of industry backgrounds.
 We all have one thing in common – a desire to enable people to feel good and be more productive at work.
 We know that a mentally healthy workplace makes business sense.